hackgvl/nights/.github/ISSUE_TEMPLATE/highlight-meetup-groups-and-community-orgs-with-a-whiteboard---table.md

 name: Highlight Meetup Groups and Community Orgs with a Whiteboard / Table
 about: Template for organizing an organization promotion table / board for HG Nights issue template's purpose here.
-title: 202_ Q_ - Highlight Meetup Groups and Community Orgs with a Whiteboard / Table
+title: 202_ Q_ Event - Highlight Meetup Groups and Community Orgs with a Whiteboard / Table
 labels: nights
 assignees: chruck